saddit/argmous/README.md

 > 1. size {n} and {n, -1} means [n, +∞)
 > 2. range {"n"} and {"n", ""} means [n, +∞)

+### Use Cache

+In order to have a better performacement, you can use spring-cache and no need any more configurate for it.

 ### Expand validator